 Persuasion: Persuading others to change their minds or behavior.

 - Agricultural Real Estate Agent

 - Home Sales Consultant

 In the United States, there were 348,800 jobs for Real Estate Sales Agent in 2016.
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 20,200 new jobs for Real Estate Sales Agent by 2026.
-The BLS estimates 34,400 yearly job openings in this field.
+There will be an estimated 34,400 positions for Real Estate Sales Agent per year.